princerajpoot20/prince-blog/source/_posts/Month-1_Mentorship_Program.md

 ## My Project Idea

 My project idea is to develop an endpoint, tentatively named help/{command}, which will provide users with instructions corresponding to a given command.
-The primary 'help' endpoint would list all available endpoints, whereas specific commands like help/generate would return detailed information about that particular command, such as available templates and parameters.
+The primary `help` endpoint would list all available endpoints, whereas specific commands like `help/generate` would return detailed information about that particular command, such as available templates and parameters.

 ## Getting Started with `server-api`
 My journey began with a deep dive into the `server-api` project.
 Analyzing the codebase, I identified six existing endpoints: